applied-systems-biology/jipipe-website/content/documentation/create-json-extensions/_index.md

 All extension metadata can be changed from within this tab.
 There are only three fields that are mandatory and one where you have to put special care in deciding about the value:

 * **Unique extension ID** is the most important field.
-It contains a unique identifier that is utilized by ACAQ5 to figure out project and algorithm dependencies.
+It contains a unique identifier that is utilized by JIPipe to figure out project and algorithm dependencies.
 It must have following format: `[Author]:[Id]` where `[Author]` contains information about the author (ideally in [Maven-compatible format](https://maven.apache.org/guides/mini/guide-naming-conventions.html)) and `[Id]` is the identifier if this extension within the author's group.
-* **Version** is not used by ACAQ5 but can be helpful for users to find issues
+* **Version** is not used by JIPipe but can be helpful for users to find issues
 * **Name** is displayed in the plugin manager

 You can write anything you want into the other metadata fields or leave them out.